Joe2308/milestone-1-test-run/README.md

 These links open in external tabs so finding my way back to the website is easy.
 In the About Us section I could cleary see a notice about the band's next upcoming show and I made a note in my calender.
 In the footer I find Social media icons and on clicking I find the band has a strong presence on Facebook and Instagram.
 There is also extra content on here that I have never seen before so I like and suscribe and also tell my friends about it.
 The next time I visit the band's social media I notice their fanbase has grown rapidly.

-# Manual Testin:
+# Manual Testing:

 #### Responsive design:
-* I also carried out exstensive user testing and consistently checked links and multiple screen sizes on different devices.
+* I carried out exstensive user testing and consistently checked links and screen sizes on all available devices in Chrome dev tools.
-Although I have used bootstrap I did notice that on a mobile screen my hero images didnt show the full scope that the desktop screen showed.
-I experimented with media queries to allow the images to fill the divs on mobile screens however this meant my titles and CTA buttons that were overlayed on hero images would also need to reduce in size.
-However I did not like how this looked.
-I decided to not show The CTA buttons on mobile but this did not align with my ux design as most visitors use mobile devices.
-After researching other popular sites and checking their websites on different screen sizes I found that their website was similar full width background images although not showing all the content as on desktop still looked great.
+* It was important for me to keep the mobile design as close to desktop as possible.
+To achieve this I used media queries to reduce font sizes on Hero image titles while also adjusting the hero image sizes.
+* I had to move my call to action buttons slightly on smaller screens until I achieved a design I liked while not cluttering my images.
+* On screens 280px I used a media query to remove one CTA button from my carousel as it was too clutterd and did not look correct.

 #### Call to action buttons:
 * I checked and rechecked all buttons were working on all devices and were leading to the correct sections of the website.
 I was also important that I layed out